Ars-Linguistica/mlconjug3/docs/modules.rst

     :show-inheritance:

-API Reference for the in classes verbs.verbs.py
+API Reference for the classes in verbs/verbs.py
 -----------------------------------------------

 .. automodule:: mlconjug3.verbs.verbs